Email and Digital Marketing

 Review the Details for your sent email

-Every sent email has its own Details page, where you can review what your sent to your contacts, see which contacts received the email, and access tools that let you share the email with more email contacts or with your social audience.
+Every sent email has its own Details page, where you can review what you sent to your contacts, see which contacts received the email, and access tools that let you share the email with more email contacts or with your social audience.

 2. (Optional) To narrow your search, select the "Sent" option from the Status drop-down menu.